 When to visit San Francisco

 Before you plan your San Francisco itinerary it is good to know when to visit and when not to visit.
 It’s no secret that San Francisco is famous for its fog and cooler microclimate.
 Did you know that the fog here even has a name?
 Yes, the fog is called Karl and has its own social media channels.
-To avoid picking the wrong timing and ending up in the fog, I have some tips for you.
+To avoid picking the wrong time and ending up in the fog, I have some tips for you.

 The best periods to visit san Francisco are spring and autumn.
 I visited San Francisco in early April and the climate was very nice for a city trip!
 You especially want to AVOID visiting the city in June, July, and August since the city will be covered in fog during these months.
-In autumn, the fog will be gone but the temperatures will remain warm for an extended period, warmer than spring.
+In autumn, the fog will be gone but the temperatures will remain warm for an extended period, warmer than in spring.

 How to get to San Francisco

 The easiest way to get to San Francisco is definitely by plane.
 If you land at San Francisco International Airport (SFO) you’ll be in the city within 30 minutes by taking the BART (cost: $10).
 As you don’t need a car at all, this is pretty convenient!